mercadopago/devsite-docs/guides/online-payments/subscriptions/integration.en.md

 Done!
 You have already created a subscription with an associated plan.

-## Subscriptions without plan associated
+## Subscriptions without an associated plan

 If you want to use a subscription without an associated plan, you must first set up the payment status.